They are natural chemical compounds that the pancreas secretes and whose function is to break down proteins, fats, and carbohydrates.

-- Pale stools (bowel movements) that are not easily passed.
+- Pale stools (bowel movements) that are not quickly passed.

-- Food intake and good appetite but continued weight loss is observed.
+- Food intake and good appetite but continued weight loss are observed.

-- Large foul-smelling stools, accompanied by mucus and a greasy appearance in the upper part of the water in the well.
+- Large foul-smelling seats, accompanied by mucus and a greasy appearance in the upper part of the water in the well.

 - Bowel movement with flatulence, with excessive gas

 - Abdominal pain with bloating or bloating after eating.

 Steatorrhea, excess fat in the stool, is common in people with pancreatic enzyme deficiencies.
 These feces float on water, have an oily appearance, and can be very smelly.